ialbert/plac/README.md

 ## Zero dependencies ... not even plac :-)

-Notably, the main functionality of `plac` is implemented in a single module called `plac_core.py` that, if necessary, may be included and distributed with your source code thus reducing external dependencies in your code.
+Notably, the main functionality of `plac` is implemented in a single Python module called `plac_core.py` that, if necessary, may be included and distributed with your source code thus reducing external dependencies in your code.